nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The student already has the given tag.
+The given tag is invalid.

     * 3b1.
+Class Manager shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given student number does not belong to any student in the list.

+    * 3c1.
 Class Manager shows an error message.

       Use case resumes at step 2.

 ---

 **Use case: Loading a saved file**

 **MSS**